ducky4life/ns-login/README.md

    PASSWORD=[your puppet password]
    ```
 6. enter your main nation as useragent in login.py
-7. edit input.csv and include a list of switchers with a password optionally (default password in secrets will be overridden for a single switcher if a row is in `nation,password` format)
+7. make one or more lists of switchers with a password optionally in `/nations` folder
+(default password in secrets will be overridden for a single switcher if a row is in `nation,password` format)
 8. run login.py
    ```
    python login.py